 - Consideration may be given for outstanding personal/professional achievement.

 Inspired Teaching is committed to building a teacher workforce that reflects the diversity of DC’s student population.
 As an equal opportunity employer, Inspired Teaching will not discriminate against an individual on the basis of race, color, religious creed, ancestry, union membership, age, gender, gender identity, sexual orientation, national origin, disability, or political affiliation.

 APPLICATION DEADLINES & SELECTION DATES

-The Inspired Teaching Residency is currently accepting applications for the 2018 cohort of Inspired Teaching Fellows.
+The Inspired Teaching Residency will begin accepting applications for the 2019 cohort of Inspired Teaching Fellows in October.